Tenant Fees

 To calculate the 5 or 6 weeks' rent amount, you first take the annual rent and divide by 52 to get one week's rent and then multiply by 5 or 6 as appropriate.

-Note: This payment should be requested only after a tenancy has been agreed - ideally, once the tenancy agreement has been signed.
-For more details, please see the section on Holding Deposit.
+Note: This payment should ideally be requested after the tenancy agreement has been signed.
+For more details, please see the receiving order section below.

 Holding Deposit